Cyprus, Republic of

 Number of Medical Service Personnel

-(permanent; a number of qualified nurses seconded from civilian hospitals on an ad-hoc basis)
+(a number of qualified nurses are seconded from civilian hospitals on an ad-hoc basis)

 The treatment chain for wounded soldiers is as follows:

-The medical service has a very limited tactical Air MedEvac capability, exploiting the potentials of multi-purpose helicopters with appropriate medical equipment.
-This capability has been upgraded, following the acquisition of AW139 helicopters equipped with Aerolite Self-Contained EMS kits, which serve a dual Search and Rescue and Air Medevac role.
-There is a lack of any strategic Air MedEvac Capability.
+The medical service has a limited tactical Air MedEvac capability, exploiting the potentials of multi-purpose helicopters with appropriate medical equipment.
+This capability has been upgraded, following the acquisition of AW139 helicopters equipped with Aerolite Self-Contained EMS kits, which can hold up to 3 lying patients and serve a dual Search and Rescue and Air Medevac role.
+This service operates 24/7, on a half an hour readiness.
+There is lack on any strategic Air MedEvac Capability.

 Experience of active deployments

-Cyprus military medical service includes a medical contingent which has been committed to providing part of the medical support for a multinational European Union Battle Group (HELBROC).
-Although it has been appropriately trained and has participated in multinational training exercises with Greece, Bulgaria, Romania and Ukraine, it has not as yet been actively deployed for a mission.
-At the same time, we have been actively and consistently involved in the activities of the European Defence Agency (EDA) specialized medical groups and ad-hoc subgroups, addressing issues of Medical support.
+Cyprus military medical service includes a small medical contingent which has been committed to the medical support of CY contribution to the multinational European Union Battle Group (HELBROC).
+Although it has been appropriately trained and has participated in periodic certification multinational training exercises with Greece, Bulgaria, Romania (and Ukraine), it has not as yet been actively deployed for a mission.
+At the same time, there has been active and consistent involvement in the activities of European Defence Agency (EDA) specialized medical groups (Project Team Medical – PT Medical) and 2 Cat B projects addressing issues of multinational Medical support.

 Medical and nursing staffs are trained ab initio, in either civilian universities (local or overseas) or military medical/nursing schools in Greece.
 Continuous professional development opportunities are offered in the form of periodic lectures and seminars as well as attendance of national and international conferences and training courses.